UraniumCronorum/Procedure-Lettuce-Tomato/README.md

 * Will it run on some data, like batch mode?
 * Will you present some analytical results of the processing?
 * How can it be re-run on different source data?
+	* It can be given a specific seed to use to generate a

 * Will it be interactive?
 * Can you show it working?
 This project involves a live demo, so interactivity is good.